Executive

 In the late 1990’s he started his own accounting firm, which he continues to operate currently and which primarily serves local businesses, individuals and a variety of not for profit organizations and charities.
 Over the years, he has also served on a variety of boards for Not for Profit organizations and Charities, including HIV Edmonton, the Alberta Entrepreneurs Association, the Edmonton Rainbow Business Association, the Central Edmonton Community Land Trust and Edmonton Exposure Festival Society.

-Sheryl Savard, Secretary
+Sheryl Savard, Director

 Sheryl moved to Edmonton 25 years ago to attend the University of Alberta where she completed a Linguistics Degree and a Law Degree.
 During that time, she began to explore Edmonton's river valley, both as a way to decompress and also as an opportunity for her young family to enjoy time together in nature.